jtauber/cassidy/README.md

 The beginnings of a CSS library for Python.

-At present it implements a decent part of the CSS selectors spec.
+At present it implements a decent part of the CSS Selectors spec and the draft CSS3-Syntax spec.

-Next is to implement the property model and then value calculation and inheritance.
+Here's an example of the selectors implementation:

     >>> import html5lib
     >>> from cassidy.selectors import selector